kris927b/JobStack/README.md

 #### Creating transformer embeddings

 To run Bilty with static transformer embeddings, you have to create the specific embeddings in the data files.
-To do so rnu either of the follwing commands, depending on your preferred BERT model.
+To do so run either of the follwing commands, depending on your preferred BERT model.

 ```bash
 MTL_SET = JobStack | conll | i2b2